-The NRS Sites Delivery Business is comprised of 12 former nuclear power stations in varying stages of decommissioning.
+The NRS Sites Delivery Business is comprised of 12 former nuclear power stations and research sites in varying stages of decommissioning.
 A comprehensive decommissioning strategy for the NRS estate is currently being developed.

 The 2022 study into the economic impacts of the 12 sites found that they currently make quantifiable, but varying, contributions to their local economies.